Disability Support Services

 2. The student is responsible to have an evaluation by a professional and present this documentation to the Counselor.
 Currently, no evaluation services are available on campus.
 AUA does not endorse any specific clinic or professional.

-3. The Counselor will contact you to let you know that we have reviewed your documentation and will contact you about the next steps in securing support services.
+3. The DSS consultant will meet with you to let you know that we have reviewed your documentation and will discuss the next steps in securing support services

 4. Before classes begin, please schedule an appointment.